Niklas-Werner/alterorb-api-viewer/README.md

 * Generate the API client classes with `yarn api`.
 * Use `yarn start` during development.
 * Build with `yarn build`.

+## Contributing

+Please report problems and suggest improvements by opening an issue.

+Before submitting a pull request, please open an issue to discuss your idea.